 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 comprehensive deductible

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
-Our base profile drivers own a 2019 Toyota Camry, commute five days a week and drive 12,000 miles annually.
+Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.

-Credit: Rates were calculated based on the following insurance credit tiers assigned to our drivers: “poor, average, good (base), and excellent.”
+Credit-based insurance scores: Rates were calculated based on the following insurance credit tiers assigned to our drivers: “poor, average, good (base) and excellent.”
 Insurance credit tiers factor in your official credit scores but are not dependent on that variable alone.
-The following states do not allow credit to be a factor in determining auto insurance rates: California, Hawaii, Massachusetts, Michigan, Washington.
+Four states prohibit or limit the use of credit as a rating factor in determining auto insurance rates: California, Hawaii, Massachusetts and Michigan.

-Incident: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), at-fault accident, single speeding ticket, single DUI conviction and lapse in coverage.
+Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), at-fault accident, single speeding ticket and single DUI conviction.

 Model: To determine cost by vehicle type, we evaluated our base profile with the following vehicles applied: BMW 330i, Ford F-150, Honda Odyssey, Toyota Prius and Toyota Camry (base).

 Age: Rates were calculated by evaluating our base profile with the ages 16-70 (base: 40 years) applied.
 Depending on age, drivers may be a renter or homeowner.
 Age is not a contributing rating factor in Hawaii and Massachusetts due to state regulations.